BUL - Update

 the Palestinian economy published over the past ten years.

-collection of books in French.
-They will be a valuable contribution
+small collection of books in French.
+They will be a valuable

-and an important resource for students who are learning the French
+contribution and an important resource for students who are learning

 cover a variety of topics in business areas.

-support us in our mission of education add greatly to our library
+those who support us in our mission of education add greatly to our

-collections.
-None of these additions would have been possible
+library collections.
+None of these additions would have been

-without the generosity of the donors.
-I am extremely grateful to
+possible without the generosity of the donors.
+I am extremely

 Br.
 Dominic Smith |